jghowe/EthercraftReturnExtension/README.md

-# Ethercraft Dividend Extension
+# Ethercraft Return Extension

-Shows total dividends owed on ethercraft.io.
+Shows total returns owed on ethercraft.io.
 Can be used for any address.

 ![Example](example.png?raw=true "Example")

-Also shows dividend owed on each item on inventory screen.
+Also shows returns owed on each item on inventory screen.

 ![Item Example](example2.png?raw=true "Item Example")